baltpeter/thesis-mobile-consent-dialogs/thesis/800_discussion.md

 * Only DE and EN supported
 * Appium can only access a very limited amount of element attributes
 * Analysis provides lower bound
+* Launching TODO % of Android apps failed due to certificate pinning bypass
+* Apps can trivally detect emulator/root/jailbreak, some change their behaviour based on that (e.g. make it impossible to use app)